kavia-common/network-device-inventory-web-app-5120-5029/ReactFrontend/README.md

   - VITE_PORT: Port for Vite dev server and preview (default 3000)

 Notes:
-- The Vite config binds host: true and port: 3000 by default to satisfy preview container expectations.
+- The Vite config binds host: true (0.0.0.0) and defaults to port 3000 to satisfy preview container expectations.
+- strictPort is enabled; if 3000 is taken, Vite will exit with a clear error instead of auto-switching ports.
 - If your backend runs on a different port (e.g., 5000 locally), set VITE_API_BASE_URL accordingly.

 Health/Status: